-Line 13: Enter purchases for which no tax was paid, including property withdrawn from inventory for business or personal use.
+Line 13: Unless a specific exemption applies enter purchases for which no sales or use tax was paid, including property withdrawn for business or personal use.
+See Michigan Use Tax Act, 1937 PA 94, for information on various exemptions.
+For questions contact Michigan Department of Treasury at 517-636-4357.
 For Manufacturer/Contractors, alternative measures of the use tax base should be reported (see MCL 205.93a(1)(f) and (g) and RAB 2016-24 for more information).
 For all other taxpayers, report the "purchase price" as defined in MCL 205.92(f).